top of page

 Schools and community organisations also have a responsibility to support children’s online safety.
 Programs that teach digital literacy and emotional resilience can help children navigate social media more safely.
 Examples include:

-Mental health workshops: Providing tools to manage stress and recognize signs of anxiety or depression.
+• Mental health workshops: Providing tools to manage stress and recognise signs of anxiety or depression.

 Collaboration between families, schools, and communities strengthens the protective network around children.